The new law, which goes into effect July 1, is the latest progressive action taken by state Democrats since

 Under the new law, records relating to arrests, charges, and convictions for marijuana possession will be sealed “except in certain circumstances.”
 Employers and educational institutions will be prohibited from asking individuals to disclose such arrests, charges or convictions.

-Virginia is now the 27th state to decriminalize simple cannabis possession, according to the cannabis legalization organization, Marijuana Policy Project.
+27th state to decriminalize simple cannabis possession, according to the cannabis legalization organization, Marijuana Policy Project.

 “We applaud the legislature and the governor for implementing a policy that will allow law enforcement to focus resources on more serious crimes and prevent Virginians from having their lives derailed for possessing cannabis, a substance that is safer than alcohol,” Steve Hawkins, the group’s executive director, said in a press release Thursday.